Skip to main content Skip to navigation

 Academic Profile

-Charles Walton is a historian of France and Director of the European Historical Research Centre.
+Charles Walton is a historian of France.
+He is also Director of the European Historical Research Centre and President of the Board of the GIS Eighteenth-Century Sociability Network based at the University of Rennes.
 Before joining the History Department at Warwick, he taught at Yale University, the University of Oklahoma (Norman) and Sciences Po (Paris).
 His research focuses on Ancien Régime, Enlightenment and Revolutionary France, with emphases on human rights, political economy and socio-economic justice.

-His prize-winning book, Policing Public Opinion in the French Revolution: the Culture of Calumny and the Problem of Free Speech (2009, paperback 2011, French translation 2014), explores the themes of honour, speech, public opinion and political violence.
-It shows how debates over limits to free expression contributed to political radicalisation before and during the Revolution.
-He has edited a collection of essays in honour of Robert Darnton on print culture and the Enlightenment, Into Print: Limits and Legacies of the Enlightenment (2011).
+His prize-winning book, Policing Public Opinion in the French Revolution: the Culture of Calumny and the Problem of Free Speech (2009, paperback 2011, French edition 2014), explores the themes of honour, democratisation, free expression and terror.
+It shows how early failures to regulate free speech during the French Revolution fueled political polarisation and political violence.
+He has edited a collection of essays in honour of Robert Darnton on print culture, Into Print: Limits and Legacies of the Enlightenment (2011).

-More recently, his research has centred on the history of social rights.
-He is co-editor (with Steven L. B. Jensen) of Social Rights and the Politics of Obligation in History (Cambridge, 2022) and editor of a special issue of French History on social rights (2019).
+His recent research has centred on political economy and social rights.
+With Leverhulme funding, he created a network on social rights, which has produced several publications, including his co-edited Social Rights and the Politics of Obligation in History (Cambridge, 2022) and special issue of French History on social rights (2019).

 RECENT